ianaleck/guard/README.md

 # guard

-Guard is an easy to use, highly customisable PHP validator.
+Guard is an easy to use, highly customisable PHP validator

 **Note: This package is under heavy development and is not recommended for production.**